eclipse-archived/codewind-docs/docs/_documentations/gettingstartedoptions.md

 # Which Getting Started option should I choose?

-Codewind helps you to develop, build, and deploy your app wherever you want.
-You can choose to edit, build, and run your app locally, or in the Cloud.
+Codewind helps you to develop, build, and deploy your apps wherever you want.
+You can choose to edit, build, and run your apps locally, or in the Cloud.

 ## Local